 For data scientists, knowledge of mathematics, statistics and data modelling is essential.
 In professions focused on using data, understanding the specifics of a client’s business objectives and the subject area comes to the fore.
 Such specialists are also distinguished by an ability to clean, select, visualise and report data.

-The most important skills for the various data specialties are ranked in the following table.
+The most important skills for the various data specialities are ranked in the following table.

-Let us visualise the evolutionary paths of data professionals and their possible transitions to related specialties.
+Let us visualise the evolutionary paths of data professionals and their possible transitions to related specialities.

 The role of data professionals is substantial in both software development projects and post-project support of the implemented IT product.
 Statistics show that not paying attention to working with data is expensive.
 According to a Gartner study, ‘The average financial impact of poor data quality on organisations is $ 15 million per year.’